mzattera/predictive-powers/README.md

 an retry calls after a random and exponentially increasing wait time ([exponential backoff strategy](https://platform.openai.com/docs/guides/rate-limits/error-mitigation)).
 This feature can be easily disabled, if desired.

-Class constructors allow you to pass your API key, which will be used in all subsequent calls.
+Class constructors typically allow you to pass your API key, which will be used in all subsequent calls.
-Alternatively, the code will try to read the key from your system environment; please refer to the below examples or the JavaDoc for more details.
+Alternatively, no-arguments constructors will try to read the key from your system environment;
+please refer to the below examples, the [endpoint](#endpoints) section, or the JavaDoc for more details.

 After the client is instantiated, you can call the provider API directly; this part of code is not heavily documented but it is meant to match exactly API definitions from service providers.